 There is no standard to determine what a good EBITDA coverage ratio is.
 Generally, a ratio of more than 1 is desirable as it suggests that the firm has enough funds to pay its debts and leases.

-The formula for EBITDA Coverage Ratio: (EBITDA + Lease payments) ÷ (Loan payments + Lease payments), where, the loan payment here includes both interest and principal payments and lease payment figure should be the minimum lease payout.
+The formula for EBITDA Coverage Ratio: (EBITDA + Lease payments) ÷ (Loan payments + Lease payments), where the loan payment here includes both interest and principal payments, and the lease payment figure should be the minimum lease payout.

-The EBITDA coverage ratio is better because it takes into accounts both principal and interest components.
+The EBITDA coverage ratio is better because it considers both principal and interest components.
 Moreover, EBITDA more closely represents the actual cash flows.